techidaily/site-games-able/source/_posts/choosing-the-champion-of-this-generation-ps5-or-xbox-sx.md

  The Xbox Series X and standard model of the PlayStation 5 both cost $500\.
 The original PlayStation 5 was also offered in a Digital Edition for $400, with the only difference being the lack of a disc drive (and a slightly smaller size accordingly).
 Now,[the PS5 Slim is the current offering](https://www.makeuseof.com/old-ps5-vs-the-new-slimmer-ps5-what-are-the-differences/) .
 Its digital-only edition costs $450, with a detachable disc drive sold separately for $80 if you change your mind.

- If you want an Xbox but can't pay upfront, Microsoft offers the[Xbox All Access program](https://www.xbox.com/en-US/xbox-all-access) .
+ If you want an Xbox but can't pay upfront, Microsoft offers the [Xbox All Access program](https://www.xbox.com/en-US/xbox-all-access) .
 This allows you to pay $37 per month for an Xbox Series X, plus a subscription to Game Pass Ultimate, over 24 months.

  Note that Microsoft also offers the Xbox Series S, a smaller and less powerful console that lacks a disc drive.
 Since that system is in a different class, we won't consider it here.
-See our[comparison of the Xbox Series X and Series S](https://www.makeuseof.com/xbox-series-x-vs-xbox-series-s-which-should-you-buy/) if you'd like more info on it.
+See our [comparison of the Xbox Series X and Series S](https://www.makeuseof.com/xbox-series-x-vs-xbox-series-s-which-should-you-buy/) if you'd like more info on it.

  While both consoles were notoriously difficult to find for years after their release, you can now find either one readily available in stores and online.